Inside Jennifer Lawrence's Happily Ever After With Husband Cooke Maroney - E! Online

 Besides, should she meet this reality TV-loving, laid-back unicorn, she knew there'd be no need for such knock-down, drag-out conflicts.
 "I can't wait to be married," she told Vogue in 2015.
 "I feel like if I find that one person who I want to spend the rest of my life with, who I want to be the father of my children, that I would absolutely not f--k it up."

-So far the odds have been forever in her favor, the actress celebrating her 30th birthday today with husband of 10 months, Cooke Maroney, at her side.
+So far the odds have been forever in her favor, the 31-year-old actress and husband of nearly two years, Cooke Maroney, now expecting their first child together.

-We actually haven't heard much from Lawrence of late, always a good thing for the Oscar winner who prefers to take a break from public duties in between filming box-office mega franchises and collecting trophies, the actress already a darling among the Academy set.
+Save for the recent drop of the trailer for Don't Look Up, her December Netflix release, we actually haven't heard much from Lawrence of late, always a good thing for the Oscar winner who prefers to take a break from public duties in between filming box-office mega franchises and collecting trophies.
 "It's not healthy to realize how many people are actually looking and listening to you," she mused during a 2017 installment of Variety's "Actors on Actors" series.
 "That is such a mindf--k."

 So she's limited her recent public statements to just those in support of Represent.Us, a campaign finance reform organization that counts her as a board member, signing on to Twitter to deliver a handful of messages about the need to reform the criminal justice system and the importance of voting.

-And with much of Hollywood shut down due to COVID-19, the Kentucky native, who once told Vanity Fair she hated the idea of "waking up with nothing to do or going to sleep without accomplishing anything," has also filled her days putting together a slate of 2021 projects—including the lead role in the Elizabeth Holmes biopic Bad Blood and a Netflix sci-fi comedy, Don't Look Up, with Cate Blanchett.
+And with much of Hollywood shut down due to COVID-19 last year, the Kentucky native, who once told Vanity Fair she hated the idea of "waking up with nothing to do or going to sleep without accomplishing anything," busied herself by putting together a slate of projects—including Don't Look Up, the lead role in the Elizabeth Holmes biopic Bad Blood and next year's Red, White and Water.

-That's left nights to make use of the pasta machine, pizza stone and Le Crueset dutch oven she and Maroney, director of the New York contemporary art gallery Gladstone 64, registered for ahead of their vows last October ("I love trying new recipes," she shared on her Amazon wishlist) and break out her Riedel wine glasses for her nightly serving of red.
-"I'm trying to wait until 6 p.m.," she explained to friend Amy Schumer of her quarantine drinking habits on an episode of Schumer's Food Network series, "so I have, like, a preemptive beer at 5."
+That left her nights free during the height of last year's stay-at-home orders to make use of the pasta machine, pizza stone and Le Crueset dutch oven she and Maroney, director of the New York contemporary art gallery Gladstone 64, registered for ahead of their vows in October 2019 ("I love trying new recipes," she shared on her Amazon wishlist) and break out her Riedel wine glasses for her nightly serving of red.

+"I'm trying to wait until 6 p.m.," she explained to friend Amy Schumer of her quarantine drinking habits on a May 2020 episode of Schumer's Food Network series, "so I have, like, a preemptive beer at 5."

-All in all, not a bad way to pass the time, particularly when you factor in the love she's been seeking since remarking to Vogue in 2015 that "no one ever asks me out."
+Even if pregnancy has put a damper on cocktail hour, there's still much to toast to—starting with the sort of love she's been seeking since remarking to Vogue in 2015 that "no one ever asks me out."

 In Maroney she's found both a willing partner in binge watching and the person who just lets her be.
-As she put it to Entertainment Tonight at last June's X-Men: Dark Phoenix premiere, "Well, he's just the best person I've ever met in my whole life."
+As she put it to Entertainment Tonight at the June 2019 X-Men: Dark Phoenix premiere, "Well, he's just the best person I've ever met in my whole life."

 And, truthfully, the actress has met some good ones.